 In 2008, LAERFTE was released.
 It establishes Mexico’s strategy to support policies, programs, actions and projects oriented to increase the usage of renewable energy sources and clean technologies, promote energy efficiency and sustainability, and decrease oil dependency as the main source of energy.

 To finance sustainability projects, the Fund for Energy Transition and Sustainable Exploit of Energy was created in 2009.
-The Federal Expenditure Budget for this fiscal year assigned Mexican peso (MXN)3 billion (USD250 million) to the fund.
-For fiscal year 2011, this amount has been increased to USD260, based on the Consumer Price Index (INPC).
+The Federal Expenditure Budget for the mentioned fiscal year assigned 3.1 billion Mexican peso (MXN) (USD260 million) to the fund.
+An amount has since been budgeted each year for the fund.
+For fiscal year 2014, the Federal Expenditure Budget allocated (MXN) 1.53 billion (USD117 million).

 Companies or individuals compete for cash incentives from the fund by submitting proposals for projects that involve renewable energies and energy transition.
-The announcement for 2010, “Bioeconomy,” called for projects that promote the production and use of alternative fuels in primary sectors.
-No bid was published for years 2011 and 2012, nor has a bid for 2013 been published yet.
+The bid for 2010, ‘Bioeconomy’ called for projects that promote the production and use of alternative fuels in primary sectors.

 Fund for energy sustainability